definecoder/definecoder.github.io/STL/vector.md

                 int n = 7;
                 vector < int > v(n);

+                // This sets all elements to 0 automatically
                 // Print the vector just to be made sure cout << "v = ";
                 for(int x : v) {